-I’m all about soups so thick they’re almost stews in the winter (Saint Joanie calls them “stoup” and I suppose I learned by example) and this Warming Root Vegetable + Turmeric Soup is definitely one of those, even though it’s blended.
+I’m all about soups so thick they’re almost stews in the winter.
+Saint Joanie calls them “stoup” and I suppose I learned by example.
+This Warming Root Vegetable + Turmeric Soup is definitely one of those, even though it’s blended.
 If you don’t share my passion for standing your spoon up in your bowl, add a little more broth to your soup to reach a consistency that works for you.

-This recipe is packed with natural sweetness from the carrots and sweetpotato (yes, it’s one word, go ahead and check me) so I like to offset that with a bit of spice.
-I like this brand of harissa, and use it often, but you could use another hot sauce like sriracha, or skip it altogether.
-I also use a good chunk of fresh turmeric – I think it’s delicious, so I use it in all kinds of things – and the internet says it will cure virtually everything, so I guess we have that going for us too.
-I use vegetable broth in this soup, but you can use chicken stock if that’s what you have or you make or your own and want to use it in everything.
+This recipe is packed with natural sweetness from the carrots and sweetpotato (yes, it’s one word, go ahead and check me), so I like to offset that with a bit of spice.
+I like this brand of harissa, and use it often.
+You could use another hot sauce like sriracha, or skip it altogether.
+I also use a good chunk of fresh turmeric – I think it’s delicious, so I use it in all kinds of things .
+The internet says it will cure virtually everything, so I guess we have that going for us too!
+Although I use vegetable broth in this soup, you can use chicken stock if that’s what you have on hand.

-You could use your InstantPot to make this (I know someone is going to ask) just saute the veggies a bit and then let the soup setting do its thing, but since the cook time is so short, I just do it on the stovetop.
+You can definitely use your InstantPot to make this (I know someone is going to ask).
+Just saute the veggies a bit and then let the soup setting do its thing.
+Since the cook time is so short, I just do it on the stovetop.

-When you try this Warming Root Vegetable + Turmeric Soup, let me know what you think!
+When you try this Warming Root Vegetable + Turmeric Soup recipe, let me know what you think!

 Wishing you all the best in the new year. xo- KC